miyaoka/uni-run/README.md

   - Required to locate user's home directory for cache
 - `--allow-run=npm,yarn,pnpm,bun,deno`: Only run specific package managers
   - Required to execute scripts with the appropriate package manager

+### What's new in v0.2.0

+- Improved CLI argument handling for different package managers
+- Better command-line help with examples (`uni-run -h`)
+- Support for passing arguments to scripts (`uni-run test -- --watch`)

 ### Uninstall